efmanu/MCMCJuliaCodes/README.md

 # MCMCJuliaCodes

-This repository conatins Julia code to implement MH, HMC and MH MCMCsampling algorithms
+This repository contains Julia code to implement MH, HMC, and MH MCMCsampling algorithms